 - Chapter 9 – Enabling Clients’ Integrating Journey (PDF)

-- Case study 1: ‘Lucas’ – Intergenerational trauma-work and relational ethical issues website paper A case study showing Intergenerational trauma
+- Case study 1: ‘Luke’ – Intergenerational trauma-work and relational ethical issues Luke’s story of intergenerational trauma (PDF)

 The client is becoming whole.
 Contact with the self, with all its complexities and capacities, so long split and fragmented, is being re-established.
 Feelings and thoughts and perceptions rush in, often with surprising intensity.
 And each of those long-repressed, long-hidden parts of self has a kind of fragility, like a flower bud freshly opened or a butterfly newly escaped from its hard cocoon.

 The process of integration within integrative psychotherapy refers to two different meanings of the term: First it’s about the way we integrate different theories in our practice.
 Secondly, our integrative project refers to the aim of therapy as facilitating sense of wholeness in a person’s being and functioning.
 Here we are concerned to help a client’s integration at intrapsychic, mind-body, relational, societal and/or transpersonal levels.
 The second meaning is the focus of this chapter.

 A client is moving towards integration when they gain insight into their experience and when they have a sense of feeling ‘at home’ with self, and at ease with others.
 Of course there are limits to the extent anyone can be deemed ‘whole’, but integration remains the driving spirit of our work (particularly in the longer-term).